rafa-rodriguess/simple_wunderground_web_scraping/README.md

 ![](wunderground_table.GIF)

-Each line of the table becomes a line in the CSV file, plus Station Name field and Geo-Location.
+Each line of the table becomes a line in the CSV file, plus "Date", "Station Name" and "Geo-Location" info.

 ![](csvfile.GIF)